CROSSBOW(5) | File Formats Manual (urm) | CROSSBOW(5) |

 The default output mode is called print

-custom textual representation in place of the default one.
-The last two
+define a custom textual representation in place of the default one.
+The last

 and pipe